How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 Another example that can trigger a sensory overload is a tag in your child’s clothes.

-The different texture of the tag and the way it sits against their skin can be impossible to ignore for a child with sensory processing disorder.
+the texture and placement of a clothing tag can feel unbearable for a child with sensory processing disorder.

 At this stage, they don’t have the ability to ignore any physical sensation and so a tag on their clothes can trigger a meltdown.